Housing & Meal Plans

 Meal Plans

-First-year resident students are enrolled in the “Hound Unlimited” meal plan—Moravian's standard plan for those residing in a residence hall without access to a private kitchen.
-Although the HILL is equipped with a full kitchen, first-year students in the HILL must at least be enrolled in "Hound Unlimited" meal plan.
+First-year resident students are automatically enrolled in the “Hound Unlimited” meal plan, the standard plan for those in residence halls without private kitchens.
+Even though the HILL has a full kitchen, first-year students living in the HILL must at least be enrolled in "Hound Unlimited" meal plan.

 Students may choose to change to the Hound 200 or upgrade to the "Gold Unlimited" meal plan.
 As the semester progresses, students may add Hound Bucks or reload with a “rechargeable block”.
 Learn more about these options here.